DonSchott/donschott.github.io/_posts/2024-04-15-pseudocode.md

 ---
 layout: post
-title: a post with pseudo code
+title: Helloworld example post.
 date: 2024-04-15 00:01:00
-description: this is what included pseudo code could look like
+description: What included pseudo code could look like.
+Real posts soon to follow :-)
 tags: formatting code
 categories: sample-posts
 pseudocode: true
 ---

-This is an example post with some pseudo code rendered by [pseudocode](https://github.com/SaswatPadhi/pseudocode.js).
-The example presented here is the same as the one in the [pseudocode.js](https://saswat.padhi.me/pseudocode.js/) documentation, with only one simple but important change: everytime you would use `$`, you should use `$$` instead.
-Also, note that the `pseudocode` key in the front matter is set to `true` to enable the rendering of pseudo code.
-As an example, using this code:
+This is just a **"helloworld" example post**.
+Stay tuned for my first real posts.
+Coming soon!

+It shows how pseudocode for the quicksort algorithm is rendered by [pseudocode](https://github.com/SaswatPadhi/pseudocode.js).

 ````markdown
 ```pseudocode